ploomber/jupysql/doc/community/developer-guide.md

 ### Page Image
 #### Entire website
 Open Graph image tags control how links are previewed on social media sites.
 By default, the image is set to null.
-To add an Open Graph image, modify the ogp_image and ogp_image_alt tags in the conf.py file inside the doc folder.
+To add an Open Graph image, modify the ogp_image and ogp_image_alt tags in the conf file inside the doc folder.
 These images will than become default image for all pages.

     ogp_image: "/en/685/_static/html-meta-template.png" # takes a URL link to the image # case 1: If images are hosted in the repo
     ogp_image: "" # case 2: Any other image on the web
     ogp_image_alt:"Better SQL in Jupyter. 📊."

 The Sphinxext-opengraph extension creates an og:image link by combining ogp_site_url and ogp_image.
-The ogp_site_url tag takes the site url as default, in our case url:  "https://jupysql.ploomber.io", thus the final image link will be: https://jupysql.ploomber.io + /en/685/_static/html-meta-template.png, ogp_site_url can be given a different value by adding the tag in the conf.py file.
+The ogp_site_url tag takes the site url as default, in our case url:  "https://jupysql.ploomber.io", thus the final image link will be: https://jupysql.ploomber.io + /en/685/_static/html-meta-template.png, ogp_site_url can be given a different value by adding the tag in the conf file.

 #### Individual page
 The Sphinxext-opengraph package provides us with tags to enable Open Graph tags on individual pages.
 To add an Open Graph Image, include the og:image tag at the top of the individual markdown file.
 This will ensure that the image is considered and will override the default og:image for that particular page.